Shadi-Sadie/medicaid-foreign-born/README.md

     4. *Droping the non citizen with less than 5 years of residency* since this group are not eligible for mediacid benefit at all.
     5. *Removing the data for the states that have adopted policies similar to Medicaid expansion before the Medicaid expansion went into effect in      2014* these states are Delaware, Massachusetts, New York, Vermont and  District of Columbia.

-* Cleaning the Variable (Tuesday)
+* **Cleaning the Variable**
-    Some of variables such as ST,REGION, SERIALNO" "SPORDER", Other variable that I cleand were
-    AGEP I created another categorical variable called AGEG to set up diffrent age into diffrent categories.
-Coding for variables ENG and FER had problem
-    I changed all the insurance variable, marige status coding to 0 and 1 to make them dummey variable with value 1 being insured/married and 0 being not.
+   Cleaning Data-03.R: Some variables were recoded to binary variables with 0 and 1 values instead of 1 and 2.
+The variables that were recoded include insurance, marriage status, disability, sex, and Hispanic.
+Additionally, new variables were created by recoding other variables such as age, race, education, employment, and poverty rate.
-    There were many values for the schooling I created a new variable.
-SCHLG, to group the schooling year into the conventional categories.
+   Coding for variables ENG and FER had problem I fixed so that the values be consistent for all years.
+From AGEP I created a categorical variable called AGEG to set up diffrent age into diffrent categories.
+Because the variable for the schooling had many categories created a new variable SCHLG, to group the schooling year into the conventional categories.
+I have done a similar recoding for the employmentant,race and poverty rate  to create more manageable and meaningful variables for analysis.

-* Creating new variables and merge (Wednsday,Thursday)
-* Export final Data set(Wednsday)
-* Whole data cleaning codes
-* Run the SCM to find what variable to control (Friday, Monday)
+   In the next section of this script, I created additional variables that would be necessary for my analysis.
+These included two regional variables for categorizations for the country of origin, a variable for the percentage of life spent in the US, and a variable for expansion.

+Following this section, I exported data for the IPC index, political climate, and state's unemployment rate, and then appended these data to the original data set.

+In the final section, I removed variables that I deemed unnecessary for my analysis.
+This included variables that were only used to create other variables that were necessary for my analysis.
+Finally, I exported the cleaned data in both CSV and DAT formats for use in the main analysis.

 ### Stata codes